 Keeping your aging parent safe and healthy are two of your most important priorities in your role as a family caregiver.
 While there are many things that you can do to ensure you are accomplishing this goal, preventing accidents within the home is one of the most important.
 The majority of serious accidents occur within the home, burns being some of the most severe.
 Elderly adults tend to be more vulnerable to serious burns than younger people due to issues such as cognitive functioning decline and mobility issues.
 It is important to take steps to reduce the risk of these burns so that your parent does not suffer from potentially devastating consequences related to them.
-One place where burns tend to be particularly common is the kitchen.
+One place where burns tend to be particularly common in the kitchen.

 Use these tips to protect your senior from burns in their kitchen:

-• Replace old coffeemakers.
 Older model coffeemakers that require you to make an entire pot of coffee can be very dangerous for elderly adults.
 Lifting a pot can be strenuous for a senior with flexibility and strength problems in their hands, and it can be especially dangerous for an elderly adult in a wheelchair.
 This can cause them to drop the coffee, leading to serious burns.
 Replace these makers with one cup coffeemakers.

 Keep oven mitts or pot holders close by the oven to encourage their consistent use and as a reminder of the high temperature in the oven.

-• Consider disconnecting the heat.
 If your elderly parent has been suffering from cognitive functioning decline and you have noticed that they have left the oven or stove on, or there has been a food-related fire, consider disconnecting these appliances.
 This will prevent them from making these mistakes.

-• Mark the hot water.
 Put a piece of red tape or another identifier on the hot water handle to identify this potential danger.

 Starting elderly care for your aging parent can be one of the best decisions that you can make for them and for yourself as their family caregiver.
 An elderly home care services provider can be with your parent on a customized schedule that is ideal not just for their needs but also for your care efforts.
 This means that they can receive the care, support, assistance, and companionship that will help them to be happy, safe, healthy, and comfortable both when you are able to be with them and when you are not.

-Latest posts by rmccullough (see all)
+Latest posts by Robbie (see all)

-- What to Pack in the Vehicle for a Road Trip with Your Loved One - July 5, 2017
+- What to Pack in the Vehicle for a Road Trip with Your Loved Senior One - June 14, 2021